 And it's not just the numbers that make foreign buyers so important to the Spanish Property market.
 They spend more too.
-Typically, foreign buyers pay more per square metre than the average for domestic buyers and these latest statistics show this trend continued in 2022.
-As a result, the average spend by a foreign buyer in 2022 was €2,073 per m2, 33.5% higher than the domestic average of €1,553, and the first time the average spend has broken through the €2,000 barrier.
+Typically, foreign buyers pay more per square metre than the average for domestic buyers and the latest statistics show this trend continued in 2023.
+As a result, the average spend by a foreign buyer in 2023 was €2,175per m2, 37.6% higher than the domestic average of €1,580.

-In addition, all the overseas buyer hotspots saw substantial increases in the average amount paid by foreigners per square metre.
-In the case of Andalucía it was up 6.5% to €2,139 pm2, the first time it has broken through the €2,000 barrier.
-And if we make the comparison against the previous high in 2019, just before the pandemic, we see that, on average, overseas buyers are paying 20% more per square metre in Andalucía post-pandemic.
+All the overseas buyer hotspots saw increases in the average amount paid by foreigners per square metre.
+In the case of Andalucía, if we make the comparison against the previous high in 2019, just before the pandemic, we see that, on average, overseas buyers are paying 23.6% more per square metre in Andalucía in 2023 and 30% more in the prime municipality of Marbella.